-Carbon capture and storage (CCS) is an energy transition technology allowing the continued use of fossil fuels but removing the emissions form their combustion.
+Carbon capture and storage (CCS) is an energy transition technology allowing the continued use of fossil fuels but removing the emissions from their combustion.
 Used properly CCS will enable high-energy industries and high emissions industries, time to develop low carbon alternatives to burning coal, oil or gas.
 However, capturing carbon and geostoring it is energy intensive and hence has a cost.
-First generation capture technology, retrofitted to conventional power stations in which CO2 emerges as dilute, low-pressure flue gas pay a 30% energy penalty for the capture and burial of the CO2.
+First generation capture technology, retrofitted to conventional power stations from which CO₂ emerges as dilute, low-pressure flue gas pay a 30% energy penalty for the capture and burial of the CO₂.
 This penalty will reduce with new generation capture, especially when fitted to pre-combustion or oxy-fuel power stations and other industrial plants but it will never be zero – the second law of thermodynamics dictates that.

 The aim of this conference is to explore how best to develop large scale geostorage of CO₂.
 Prospective contributors should consider one or more of the following questions in preparation of their submission:

 - How and where do we inject and store CO₂?

 - How do we make sure and know the CO₂ stays in the ground?